-The long lived success of the classic Porsche 911 is down to constant evolution, and just two years after it was introduced to the public it had already started to improve with the Porsche 911S model becoming the flagship car constantly upping the ante.
+The long lived success of the classic Porsche 911 is down to constant evolution.
+Just two years after it was introduced to the public it had already started to improve, with the Porsche 911S model becoming the flagship car constantly upping the ante.

-The Porsche 911S was a rare sight on British roads in the early seventies with only 44 examples sold in the UK in 1971 but the more they were seen driving on British roads the more people wanted them.
+The Porsche 911S was a rare sight on British roads in the early seventies, with only 44 examples sold in the UK in 1971, but the more they were seen driving on British roads the more people wanted them.

-Corrosion of course can be a big problem so be sure to investigate properly, feel around the arches and the underside of the parcel shelf from inside the engine bay as well as all panels including inner wings and jacking points to make sure rust isn’t lurking.
+Corrosion, of course, can be a big problem.
+Be sure to investigate properly; feel around the arches and the underside of the parcel shelf from inside the engine bay, as well as all panels including inner wings and jacking points to make sure rust isn’t lurking.

 When test driving the Porsche 911, watch the oil pressure closely.
-From cold it should be between 40 – 60 psi and once it gets hot it may move up and down with the revs but should settle at around 40 psi at 4000 rpm.
+From cold it should be between 40 – 60 psi and once it gets hot it may move up and down with the revs, but should settle at around 40 psi at 4000 rpm.

-Fuchs wheels come as standard on the 911S so make sure they are originals and check condition, also check tyres for uneven wear.
+Fuchs wheels come as standard on the 911S so make sure they are originals and check the condition, as well as checking the tyres for uneven wear.

 The car was originally named Porsche 901, and 82 cars were built as 901s.
 However, Peugeot protested on the grounds that in France it had exclusive rights to car names formed by three numbers with a zero in the middle.
 So, instead of selling the new model with another name in France, Porsche changed the name to 911.

 “If there was one car that could represent Porsche through the decades, it would of course be the 911 with excellent performance and that original style instantly recognisable the Porsche 911 is the companies true ambassador and long may it reign.”